Relativistic slowing down shocks as sources of GRB lag

 \section{Summary and Discussion}

-Up to now, simulations of particle acceleration at relativistic shocks concerned the constant velocity shocks only.
+Up to now, simulations of particle acceleration at relativistic shocks concerned constant velocity shocks only.
 We are the first who have simulated particle acceleration at slowing down relativistic shocks and that is why we have solved the mysteries of photon and particle spectra of the astronomical objects that radiate the synchrotron radiation of particles accelerated at relativistic shocks.
 No one was trying to perform such simulations before because it was a very difficult task.
-It turns out that GRB lags and the hard low energy spectral indices arise due to the deceleration (Section \ref{sec:results}).
+It turns out that GRB lags and the hard low energy spectral indices arise due to the deceleration (section \ref{sec:results}).

-We have presented the mechanism of Cracow acceleration (Section \ref{sec:Cracow}).
+We have presented the mechanism of Cracow acceleration (section \ref{sec:Cracow}).
 The mechanism increases its strength when the Lorentz factor of the shock grows and initial $\beta$ does not depend on the Lorentz factor but on the conditions of the upstream plasma.

 We have shown that the whole acceleration consists of two processes, reflection process and Cracow acceleration.
 We have assumed that the real deceleration is more dynamic than that in our simulations and the rise-fraction of particles upstream of the shock if formed at the strong deceleration stage.
-Acceptance of the assumption gives explanation to the question why two transitions are observed at one GRB and why the observation at high energy can follow the observation at low energy and vice versa (Section \ref{sec:two_processes}).
+Acceptance of the assumption gives explanation to the question why two transitions are observed at one GRB and why the observation at high energy can follow the observation at low energy and vice versa (section \ref{sec:two_processes}).